Four practical impacts of data and AI on modern manufacturing

 “If you can predict when machinery needs to be maintained and you have a schedule for it based on your predictions, you can optimize your supply chain so you have the right people and the right parts in the right place at the right time,” notes Dostaler.
 “You may also have the advantage of buying parts in bulk because you have a better forecast of what you'll need, reducing your costs without overstocking your supply.”

-This intricate understanding of supply chain dynamics paves the way for a deeper analysis.
+This level of supply chain visibility paves the way for a deeper analysis.
 The application of data to 80/20 analysis is fundamental for staying competitive and maximizing ROI while ensuring operational cohesion from the production floor to the finished product.

 The 80/20 principle suggests that 80% of outcomes come from 20% of causes.
 For a manufacturer, this might mean that 80% of production output comes from 20% of the skilled workforce, or that 80% of sales might come from 20% of product lines.

-As expectations evolve around environmental, social, and governance (ESG) considerations and the strategic management of supply chains, the manufacturing sector is increasingly turning to technology as a resource to tackle these emerging challenges head-on.
+As expectations evolve around sustainability considerations and the strategic management of supply chains, the manufacturing sector is increasingly turning to technology as a resource to tackle these emerging challenges head-on.

 A growing skills gap and ongoing labour shortage are significant obstacles in manufacturing, but they also offer a clear call to action for industry leaders, providing endless opportunities to transform these challenges into stepping stones toward a more resilient, skilled, and adaptable future.

-"Efficiency is directly linked to the amount of labour you need to do the job.
-With digital tools, you can gain a better understanding of your business and predict certain conditions, allowing you to optimize how you’re staffed depending on those needs."
+“Efficiency is strongly correlated to the amount of labour you need to do the job.
+With digital tools, you can gain a better understanding of your business and predict certain conditions, allowing you to optimize how you’re staffed depending on those needs,” says Dostaler.

 Robotic process automation (RPA) and AI automation can take over highly repetitive, simple tasks, freeing up human employees for higher-value tasks.